Support Us

 To ensure wildlife in your local communities are protected a few simple tips will help prevent these incidents from happening

-If you come across distressed wildlife, please contact the Wildlife Rescue Support Centre at 604-526-7225.
-To help us return your call quickly, please leave your contact information and observation.
-We will make sure the bird is treated with kindness and compassion.
+If you come across distressed wildlife, please contact our Support Centre for assistance.
 Donating to Wildlife Rescue is another easy way to help – we provide rehabilitation to 5,000 animals a year with unique care for each one of them.

 Help your local wildlife survive today!